vmware-tanzu/community-edition/docs/site/content/docs/latest/contour-config.md

     curl abc123abc123abc123abc123abc123ab-1234567.us-east-1.elb.amazonaws.com 2>/dev/null | grep title                                                                             ─╯
     <title>Welcome to nginx!</title>
     ```
-For more more information on advanced use cases and documentation, see the official Contour [documentation](https://projectcontour.io/docs/).
+For more information on advanced use cases and documentation, see the official Contour [documentation](https://projectcontour.io/docs/).